Cross-cultural differences in decision-making: The universal effects of situational demands on decision mode selection across cultures

-Culture shapes the prevalence of cultural factors: decision content, decision motives, and situational demands and affordances.
-For instance, consider the mundane action of opening the refrigerator; Americans are said to labelled this action as a "decision" more than the Indian counterparts.
-A possible explanation is that people from individualistic cultures might actively seek opportunities to make decisions or, at the very least, interpret more of their actions as decisions.
-Therefore, a mundane action like opening a refrigerator might be labeled a "decision" in individualistic cultures, as people see even small acts as exercises in personal control.
-On the other hand, in collectivist cultures, people may not frame these same actions as decisions, because decision-making is not seen as a central expression of individual autonomy.
-The act of choosing is less tied to identity or individualism.

-It also shapes how functional factors translate into decision modes – calculation-, recognition-, rule-, role-, and affect-based decision modes.
-For instance, previous work have suggested that factors such as decision content, individual differences in decision motives, as well as situational characteristics all affect what type of decisions mode to be in play.
+Culture shapes the prevalence of cultural factors – decision content, decision motives, and situational demands and affordances – and shapes how functional factors translate into decision modes – calculation-, recognition-, rule-, role-, and affect-based decision modes.
 There are, however, a number of universal tendencies across cultures.
 For example, when action is called for, members of both independent and interdependent social orientations tend to employ role-, rule-, or case-based decision making, as they are much more accessible and allow for less cognitive load, whereas calculation-based mode will be less frequent for relationship decisions in both orientations.

 Modernization and the future of cultural diversity in decision making

 The more resource-rich the physical environment becomes due to modern technologies, the larger is the number of cultures it can support.
 The development of technologies that increases the resources extracted from the environment inevitably allows a greater diversity of cultures to occupy a given area.
 More and more of the cultural variants available to members of a modernized societies are transmitted between people who are not kin, friends, or even acquaintances.
 Young people are more likely to create novel recombinations of diverse cultural variants.
 Although the choice is wide, the same range of choices is increasingly available all over the world.
 Waves of modernization have created complex cultures with substantial diversity within them, but have decreased the inter-group diversity by destroying small-scale variations.